£

 "I still feel really anxious when I have blood tests or go for appointments, but gradually I’ve realised that there are things I can do to divert my mind and stop myself obsessing."

-Erica, on watch and wait for CLL since 2003
+Erica, on active monitoring for CLL since 2003

-Read Erica's story about coming to terms with watch and wait
+Read Erica's story about coming to terms with active monitoring

 If you have no symptoms, or symptoms that aren’t affecting you greatly, your hospital team won’t recommend treatment.
 Instead, they will monitor the CLL and see how it develops.
 CLL can be treated and people can live with it for many years.
 But it’s incurable, so there is no advantage in treating it early if you are otherwise well – in fact it may be harmful to start treatment before it’s necessary.
 Treatment could make you unwell.
 It could also cause more resistant disease so it’s harder to treat when it comes back.